Benefits

 Your call will be answered by a Client Care Representative (CCR) on the Intake Team who is trained to connect you with the help you need to deal with the issue at hand.
 They will assess your situation, risk, needs and preferences and guide you to the assistance best suited to resolving your issue.
 They will ask you a series of questions, including the name of your employer to ensure you're eligible for the program.

-LifeWorks has continued to invest in the attraction and retention of its staff, and in early 2022 it added a new call-back service for times when call volumes are higher than usual.
-The service allows you to keep your place in line and receive a call back if the wait time is longer than 5 minutes.
+Call volumes are continuously monitored, and if they are experiencing high volumes/longer wait times (five minutes or longer), TELUS Health uses a call-back service that allows you to keep your place in line and receive a call back.
 Note that you must have a direct phone number (no extension) to use this service.
-For privacy, the call back from LifeWorks will show as 416-987-0001 (English) and 514-461-5444 (French) with no name displayed and they will not leave a message.
+For privacy, the call back from TELUS Health will show as 416-987-0001 (English) and 514-461-5444 (French) with no name displayed and they will not leave a message.

 How do I make an appointment?